Python Sets Exercises

 Key takeaways:

-Set comprehensions allow creating sets dynamically using an expression inside curly braces {}
+Set comprehensions allow creating sets dynamically using an expression inside curly braces {}.
+They automatically remove duplicates and generate a set.

 Example: